Personnel Policy

 Purpose

-The Boulder Junction Public Library board values its staff of paid and unpaid personnel and their contribution to the library operation.
+The Boulder Junction Public Library Board of Trustees (“library board”) values its staff of paid and unpaid personnel and their contribution to the library operation.
 Unpaid employees (volunteers) are covered under the Volunteer Policy in the handbook.
-The library board will use the Wisconsin Public Library Standards and state librarian certification regulation as a hiring guideline.
+The library board will use the Wisconsin Public Library Standards and state Public Librarian Certification as a hiring guideline.

 A. Management Policy: